Overview

 - Opposing counsel in a serious product liability matter

-In his free time, Joe enjoys spending time with his wife and five children and being active in his church.
+In his free time, Joe enjoys spending time with his wife and five children, serving his church, and coaching various middle school soccer and wrestling teams.

 Credentials